daisukelab/dl-cliche/PROJECT_README.md

 - By DD-MM Do that.

 ## Storategy
-What are actions to achive goal by using what resources and following policies.
+What are actions to achive goals by using what resources and following policies.

 - Initial preparations.
 - Process/Flow.